That's no moon...

 They're amazing.

-So meteorites are incredibly valuable, incredibly valuable tool because we can go and pick them up, study them in a laboratory in detailed ways that we would never be able to do with a rock that's out there in space that we're just studying remotely with a telescope.
+So meteorites are incredibly valuable, an incredibly valuable tool because we can go and pick them up, study them in a laboratory in detailed ways that we would never be able to do with a rock that's out there in space that we're just studying remotely with a telescope.

 So we can send spacecraft out to go pick stuff up off the surface of an asteroid or a comet, hopefully one day, and bring that back to Earth.